apache/geode-examples/clientSecurity/README.md

         $ ../gradlew build

-3. Start a secure cluster consisting of one locator with two servers hosting two regions with the script `scripts/start.gfsh`.
+3. Start a secure cluster consisting of one locator with two servers with two regions.
+ Refer to `scripts/start.gfsh`.
+ When starting a secure cluster, you must specify a *security manager* that implements authorization.
  In this example, we use the security manager `org.apache.geode.examples.clientSecurity.ExampleSecurityManager`.
  This security manager reads a JSON file that defines which roles are granted which permissions, as well as each user's username, password, and roles.
  The JSON is present in `src/main/resources/example_security.json`.
-For convenience, you can run this script with the command:
+ You can execute the `scripts/start.gfsh` script with the command:

         $ ../gradlew start

 4. Run the example.
 Each user will attempt to put data to `/region1` and `/region2`,